Musharraf given clean chit despite proofs: Bilawal

 He was given clean chit despite solid proofs against him, Bilwal maintained.

-The Pakistan People’s Party chairman said that everyone had told Benazir Bhutto that her life was in danger and that there were threats to her but no measures were taken to protect her.
+The PPP chairman said that everyone had told Benazir Bhutto that her life was in danger and that there were threats to her but no measures were taken to protect her.
 “I am Zulfikar Bhutto’s grandson and I will use my legal rights to get justice,” he asserted.

 ISLAMABAD: Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari on Friday said that the Supreme Court (SC) had given no judgment on former president General (R) Pervez Musharraf in the Benazir Bhutto murder case as he had fled the country.